 Peutz-Jeghers syndrome - Oral Mucosal Lesion

-The gastrointestinal polyps may be found throughout the GI tract, although the small intestine is most frequently involved.
-Patients present with abdominal pain, bleeding, diarrhea, intussusception, or obstruction.
-The polyps are benign hamartomas and have a low (2 to 13%) malignant potential.
+Patients with polyps in the GI tract may present with abdominal pain, GI bleeding, diarrhea, intussusception, or obstruction.
+The polyps are benign hamartomas.
 They may start to grow early in childhood, but tend to develop in the second decade.

 Q85.8 – Other phakomatoses, not elsewhere classified